ryhanlon/Code-Challenges/factorialize_number/README.md

 + **Statement 2** defines the condition for the loop to run ```(i must be less then num)```
 + **Statement 3** increases a value ```(i++)``` each time the code block in the loop has been executed

-Then multiplied the the integer in the factorial variable by i.
+Then multiplied the the integer in the factorial variable by *i*.
 #### JavaScript 6 example
 ```javascript